lrharris215/google_book_finder/README.md

 -   `view` : Shows you your saved Reading List.
 -   `quit` : Exits the program.

+# Testing

+Tests are written using Mocha/Chai.
+To run them, type `npm test` in the terminal.

 # Sources/Technologies

 I used the following modules in this project:

 -   [Axios](https://github.com/axios/axios): Used to make the API calls to Google.
 -   [Chalk](https://github.com/chalk/chalk): Used to colorize the terminal output.
+-   [Mocha](https://mochajs.org/): Used as a testing framework.
+-   [Chai](https://www.chaijs.com/): Used as an assertion library for testing.
+-   [Sinon](https://sinonjs.org/): Used for test stubs.